Times of Grace (album): Critical reception

 Times of Grace received positive reviews.
 AllMusic writer Eduardo Rivadavia praised the album, saying, "With time and patience, Times of Grace may prove one of the group's most satisfying works for long-time converts, but it will most likely seem too exhausting to the uninitiated."
 Writing for The A.V.
 Club, Joshua Klein highly appreciated the work of Steve Albini, who gave a good sound quality to the album, but even higher he appreciated the Neurosis musicians themselves, who had done hard work with the "labyrinthine arrangements".
 Greg Moffitt of the BBC wrote, "Replete with heaviness every bit as devastating as its belligerent brother, this album’s effortless ebb and flow and kaleidoscopic spectrum of eerie tones lend it a dazzling, cinematic quality."
 Stereogum ranked Times of Grace as Neurosis's best album, calling it "very, very heavy."

+Since its release, the album has been acclaimed as one of, if not the best release in Neurosis' discography, being ranked No. 1 out of Neurosis' first 11 albums by Loudwire and Stereogum, who wrote, "Times Of Grace captures a visionary band at the height of its powers and blessed with a unity of purpose.
+The divisions between instruments, voices, and songs fall away, and Neurosis acts as a single, cosmic force.
+It is very, very heavy."